ursais/osi-addons/l10n_mx_edi_addenda_mabe/README.rst

 #.
 Create a new partner "Mabe" with the complete address
 #.
 Add the "Mabe Plant Code" with the correct code
 #.
 In the "Sales and Purchase" tab, in the Fiscal Information section select the "Addenda Mabe" for the addenda
 #.
-In the same tab, add the enterprise ID for the AMS Code
+In the same tab, fill the reference field for the AMS Code

 Usage
 =====